-'Final energy’ is the energy supplied to the end user.
+'Final energy’ is the energy supplied to end users.
 Final energy consumption includes secondary energy, such as electricity, and therefore excludes the coal and gas used to generate electricity.

-The data includes NSW and the ACT, as source data cannot be disaggregated.
+Data is shown for NSW plus the ACT, as source data cannot be disaggregated.

-The transport sector continues to be the highest user of energy (45% of energy use in 2015–16), compared to the industrial sector (36%), residential sector (11%) and commercial sector (8%).
-Transport’s share of energy use has been steadily increasing, its share being 39% a decade ago (2005–06).
+The transport sector continues to be the highest energy user (47% of the total), compared to the industrial sector (33%), residential sector (11%) and commercial sector (9%) in 2018-19.
+Transport’s share of energy use has continued to steadily increase: its share was 43% a decade ago (2009–10).

 Energy use by fuel type and sector

-Figure 3.2: Final energy consumption for each sector by fuel type, NSW and the ACT, 2015–16
+Figure 3.2: Final energy consumption for each sector by fuel type, NSW and the ACT 2018–19

-Final consumption figures exclude waste heat losses in power plant facilities, conversion losses in refineries, as well as network losses from the transmission of electricity over long distances.
-In 2015–16, for example, waste heat from power plants amounted to around 414PJ, equivalent to 35.8% of final energy consumption in NSW.
+- Final consumption figures exclude waste heat losses in power plant facilities, conversion losses in refineries and network losses from the transmission of electricity over long distances.

 Per capita energy consumption

-NSW is largely self-sufficient in relation to electricity supply, meeting about 92% of local demand.
-The remaining electricity is purchased from other states (particularly Victoria and Queensland) through the National Electricity Market (NEM).
-Electricity imports enable NSW to manage supply at lowest cost to consumers.
+NSW is largely self-sufficient in relation to electricity supply, meeting most of its local demand through state generation.
+The remaining electricity is purchased from other states (particularly Victoria and Queensland) through the National Electricity Market.
+Electricity imports enable NSW to manage its supply at the lowest cost to consumers.

-Demand for electricity from NSW’s grid is expected to remain flat over the next five years before increasing again (Figure 3.4).
-Demand resulting from population growth is estimated to be offset by improvements in the energy efficiency of appliances and machinery.
+Demand for electricity from the NSW grid is forecast to decline slightly over the next five or more years, before increasing again (Figure 3.4).
+Demand resulting from population growth is expected to be offset by improvements in the energy efficiency of appliances and machinery.
 Increasing adoption of rooftop solar and battery storage systems will further reduce residential demand from the electricity grid.
-Beyond the next five years, consumption is forecast to increase as electric vehicle charging begins to have a notable effect on electricity demand.
+Beyond the next five years, consumption is forecast to increase as electric vehicle charging and broader electrification begins to have a notable effect on electricity demand.